azhao1981/have-fun-with-machine-learning/README.md

 * Running `make test && make runtest` should pass
 * After installing all the Python deps (doing `for req in $(cat requirements.txt); do pip install $req; done` in `python/`), running `make pycaffe && make pytest` should pass
-* You should also run `make distribute` in order to create a distributable version of caffe with all necessary headers, binaries, etc. in `distribute/`.
+* You should also run `make distribute` in order to create a distributable(分布式) version of caffe with all necessary headers, binaries, etc. in `distribute/`.

 On my machine, with Caffe fully built, I’ve got the following basic layout in my CAFFE_ROOT dir: